railsfactory-magesh/titanium_documentation/source/en/location.md

 ## Forward and reverse geocoding

-A couple of useful methods are provided to translate from address to coordinates (`Ti.Geolocation.forwardGeocoder`) and from coordinates to address (`Ti.Geolocation.reverseGeocoder`); both are asynchronous methods requiring a callback function to process the response as argument.
+A couple of useful methods are provided to translate from address to coordinates (`Ti.Geolocation.forwardGeocoder`) and from coordinates to address (`Ti.Geolocation.reverseGeocoder`).
+Both are asynchronous methods requiring a callback function to process the response as argument.
 The following example shows a simple use of both of them.

 <code class="javascript">
 var window= Ti.UI.createWindow();